mupaduw/DelugeFirmware/docs/community_features.md

 			- Adjustable default Param assigned to each FX column via "Param" editing mode or PerformanceView.xml
 			- Adjustable default "held pad" settings for each FX column via Performance View or PerformanceView.xml (simply change a held pad in Performance View and save the layout to save the layout with the held pads).
 		- Load defaults from PerformanceView.xml file

+#### 4.1.N - Time-stretching is optional

+ - ([#54]) In Song View, pressing `SHIFT+SYNC-SCALING` buttons toggles time-stretching on or off for all audio clips in the song.
+   - The setting is saved into the song XML file.
+   - The default setting is **on** to remain consistent with earlier versions.

+ - This feature can be useful for less beat-centric music e.g. ambient, film production.
+See also Audio clip time-stretching, which provides control over individual clips.

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)